sanjay-code-debug/complete_adobe_commerce_guide/README.md

                       - A Singleton class means only one instance of the class is created and reused everywhere during the application lifecycle.
                       - Instead of creating a new object every time, Magento shares the same object.

+                 - GraphQl

+                      - How to add a custom field to Product
+                      - How to Maintain the Security

+                  - Rest Api

+                      - Add a Custom Field and That Value only applicable to RestAPI not into -- Frontend
+                      - I want to add value to custom field based on Price -- How we can achieve it

              <i> Frontend (view/frontend) | app/design </i>